Dr. Robert Fulton – Department Chair and Associate Professor of History

 Judy Henzel – Adjunct Professor of History

-Mrs. Henzel has a B.A. in history from Berry College and an M.A. in history from Clemson University.
+Mrs. Henzel has a B.A. in History from Berry College and an M.A. in History from Clemson University.
 Her areas of special interest include ancient history and the history of early Christianity.
-She teaches a variety of entry-level survey history classes, as well as Georgia History and Geography.
+Retiring in spring 2021, she returned as an adjunct to teach Western Civilization I, Georgia History, and Human Geography.

 Marshall Armstrong – Adjunct Professor of Criminal Justice